bugthesystem/scientist.js/README.md

 # scientist.js
-:microscope: A JavaScript interpretation of the Ruby's  scientist library for carefully refactoring critical paths.
+:microscope:  interpretation of the Ruby library Scientist, a library for carefully refactoring critical paths.